LordBipGit/webgl/README.md

 # NFTARCADE
 --> https://nft64.github.io/NFTARCADE/  <--

-A NFT Gallery proposal.
-Accessible on all platforms powered by the Unity Video Game Engine.
+A NFT Gallery bridged for all platforms powered by the Unity Video Game Engine.

-Twitter Profile picture+info and NFT images load at realtime.
+Twitter Profile picture+info and NFT images all load at realtime from ipfs urls!

 Controls:
 PC + MAC:  WASD on the keyboard & Hold Right click and drag to aim.
 Iphone and Android: One finger gesture to rotate & 2 fingers to aim.
-(Extremly experimental)
+(Extremly experimental controls pre-alpha)

-Beta v1:
-Temporary file link to preview AR models iOS + Android.
-(WebAR to be added)
+Pre-alpha Temporary file link to preview AR models iOS + Android.
+(WebAR to be added for AR)
 ---------------
 Phase 1:
-Image slideshow popup viewer for NFTs  (img, gif + video) Share your Arcade link.
+Image slideshow popup viewer for NFTs  (img, gif + video) Shareable Arcade link.
+Impliment direct AR

 ---------------
 Phase 2 requests:
 Create Shopfront for Artists be able to buy from vending machine.
 Marketplace Links.
-Price and quantity of NFT.
+Price and quantity of NFT visible by number or stacked behind each other.
 Curated Arcade room.
-Follow other collectors
+Follow other collectors.
+Create your own arcade room collection.